MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 **User rights**

 User rights grant specific privileges and login rights to users and groups in your computing environment.
-For information about user rights, see “User Rights” in Windows Server Online Help.
+For information about user rights, see "User Rights" in Windows Server Online Help.

 **Object auditing**

-You can audit users’ access to objects.
+You can audit users' access to objects.
 You can then view these security-related events in the security log using the Event Viewer.
-For more information, see “Auditing” in Windows Server Online Help.
+For more information, see "Auditing" in Windows Server Online Help.

 **Access control best practices**